DILIP-SARVAIYA1/Namaste_react/README.md

 - JSX is html like syntax not HTML
 - JSX (transpile code before reaches the JS engine) => PARCEL => Babel
 - JSX => goes to babel and convert to React element - (Object) => render(Object => converted to HTML element and put on to DOM)

+# React Components

+- Class based components - OLD
+- Functional components - NEW

+# Functional components

+- First letters capital of components name
+- functional components are normal JS function which return some peace of JSX
+- If you have to multiple line you have to wrap it in to ()
+- Component inside components is called component composition